 The God of All Comfort

-3 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and the God of all comfort, 4 who comforts us in all our tribulation, so that we might comfort those in any trouble with the same comfort with which we ourselves are comforted by God.
+3 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and the God of all comfort, 4 who comforts us in all our tribulation, so that we may comfort those in any trouble with the same comfort with which we ourselves are comforted by God.
 5 For just as the sufferings of Christ overflow into our lives,1 so too does the comfort that comes to us through Christ.
-6 But if we are afflicted, it is for your comfort and salvation; or if we are comforted, it is for your comfort, which enables you patiently to endure the same sufferings we also suffer.
+6 But if we are afflicted, it is for your comfort and salvation; or if we are comforted, it is for your comfort, which enables you patiently to endure the same sufferings that we also suffer.
 7 And our hope for you is steadfast, for we know that just as you share our sufferings, so too you share our comfort.

 Plans, Promises, Purposes

 23 Now I call on God as a witness against my soul, that it was in order to spare you that I didn’t come to Corinth again.
-24 Not that we have lordship over your faith, but we labor together with you for your joy, for by faith you stand.
+24 Not that we have lordship over your faith, but we labor together with you for your joy; for by faith you stand.